shunirr/kr-comment-translator-java/README.md

 kr-comment-translater
 ==

-This script detects Korean comments in java/kotlin file, and adds comments of Japanese translation and English translation.
+This script detects Korean comments in java/kotlin file, and adds comments of English translation.

 * Korean to English
-  * Uses Google Translate API (for public)
+  * Uses Google Translate API
     * BE CAREFUL: In this mode, comments in the source code are sent to Google.
     * Required a API token.
     * Required billing for Google.